 - Go mobile.
 You must build mobile optimization into your donation framework.
-According to the Charitable Giving Report, 24% of online transactions were made using a mobile device in 2018.2 If your donation is not responsive, you’re turning away potential supporters.
+According to the Charitable Giving Report, 28% of online donations were made using a mobile device in 2021.2 If your donation is not responsive, you’re turning away potential supporters.

 - Offer giving levels and pre-select the one you’d like most donors to choose.
 Research shows that suggesting gift amounts leads to improved donation form performance by increasing average online gift size.
 Instead of asking people to type in the amount they want to donate, give them options.
 The goal is to get people to give larger amounts than they would if left to make their own decision.